lynn0702/Torchlite/torchlite.md

 Gnomes are cunning tricksters and clockwork inventors with magical talents for secrecy and creativity.
 Gnomes are descended from the fey and remain close to those roots.
 Many inherit a spirit of capricious mischief or pursue one idiosyncratic goal with insatiable, single-minded passion.
 Gnomes are among the smallest of smallfolk, seldom standing more than 3 feet (90cm) tall.
 They enjoy a wide variety of colorations and features, reflecting the vibrant diversity of the Fey Realm itself, though they can be categorized into a few subgroups.

-Forest gnomes favor untamed wildernesses of unchecked vegetation, protected by their connection with nature and secretive illusion techniques.
-Fringe gnomes dwell in their own enclaves near or within larger communities, where they work to combine other cultures’ innovations with their own to invent wondrous devices.
-The subterranean fungal gnomes—called svirfneblin in their own tongue—are named for their staple crop, which they farm in vast and deep caverns.
-Legends of fringe gnomes having created living iron constructs known as ferrous gnomes are unconfirmed.
+*Forest gnomes* favor untamed wildernesses of unchecked vegetation, protected by their connection with nature and secretive illusion techniques. *Fringe gnomes* dwell in their own enclaves near or within larger communities, where they work to combine other cultures’ innovations with their own to invent wondrous devices.
+The subterranean *fungal gnomes*—called *svirfneblin* in their own tongue—are named for their staple crop, which they farm in vast and deep caverns.
+Legends of fringe gnomes having created living iron constructs known as *ferrous gnomes* are unconfirmed.

 ##### Gnome Quick Attributes